Prairie dog: Habitat and burrowing

 Prairie dogs live mainly at altitudes ranging from 2000 to 10,000 ft above sea level.
 The areas where they live can get as warm as 38 C in the summer and as cold as -37 C in the winter.
 As prairie dogs live in areas prone to environmental threats, including hailstorms, blizzards, and floods, as well as drought and prairie fires, burrows provide important protection.
 Burrows help prairie dogs control their body temperature (thermoregulation) as they are 5–10 C during the winter and 15–25 C in the summer.
 Prairie dog tunnel systems channel rainwater into the water table, which prevents runoff and erosion, and can also change the composition of the soil in a region by reversing soil compaction that can result from cattle grazing.

 Prairie dog burrows are 5–10 m long and 2–3 m below the ground.
 The entrance holes are generally 10–30 cm in diameter.
 Prairie dog burrows can have up to six entrances.
-Sometimes, the entrances are simply flat holes in the ground, while at other times, they are surrounded by mounds of soil either left as piles or hard-packed.
+Sometimes, the entrances are simply flat holes in the ground.
+At other times, they are surrounded by mounds of soil either left as piles or hard-packed.
 Some mounds, known as dome craters, can be as high as 20–30 cm.
 Other mounds, known as rim craters, can be as high as 1 m.
 Dome craters and rim craters serve as observation posts used by the animals to watch for predators.
 They also protect the burrows from flooding.
-The holes also possibly provide ventilation as the air enters through the dome crater and leaves through the rim crater, causing a breeze though the burrow.
+The holes also possibly provide ventilation as the air enters through the dome crater and leaves through the rim crater, causing a breeze through the burrow.
 Prairie dog burrows contain chambers to provide certain functions.
 They have nursery chambers for their young, chambers for night, and chambers for the winter.
 They also contain air chambers that may function to protect the burrow from flooding and a listening post for predators.
 When hiding from predators, prairie dogs use less-deep chambers that are usually 1 m below the surface.
 Nursery chambers tend to be deeper, being 2 to 3 m below the surface.